+If there is visible contamination, grab a clean towel at least every part of the day.
 The taps are cleaned at least daily.
 It is virtually impossible to get children to wash their hands after every cough.
 Make your own assessment when this is necessary.
 For example, agree that if hands are visibly dirty, washing is necessary.
 For pedagogical staff, hands must in any case be washed after a coughing fit or visit to the toilet, before making sandwiches or peeling fruit and before and after caring for wounds.
 Furthermore, a good division of tasks, whereby someone who has a cold and therefore coughs frequently, can limit risks.
 For example, agree that a colleague will be responsible for preparing food in that case.

-Sick professionals
+Sick pedagogical staff

-- Always ensure good hand hygiene

-- In the case of typhoid fever, paratyphoid fever, bloody diarrhea and open tuberculosis, the pedagogical employee will not come to work

-- The pedagogical employee who returns from holiday sick (and has therefore not yet been able to infect any children) should be considered whether she can be deployed in the group.
-In that case, contact your manager before coming to work

-- Ensure good cough hygiene; The following measures are important:

-- avoid coughing. instead of coughing or sneezing in the direction of someone else

-- When coughing or sneezing, hold your hand over your mouth or better still, cough into the inside of your elbow

-- wash hands after coughing, sneezing or blowing your nose
+- Always ensure good hand hygiene - In the case of typhoid fever, paratyphoid fever, bloody diarrhea and open tuberculosis, the teacher will not come to work - Employees who return from holiday sick (and who have therefore not yet infected children) should be considered as to whether they can be deployed in the group.
+In that case, the employee contacts the manager before she/he comes to work - Ensure good cough hygiene; The following measures are important: - avoid coughing. instead of coughing or sneezing in the direction of someone else - When coughing or sneezing, hold your hand over your mouth or better still, cough into the inside of your elbow - wash hands after coughing, sneezing or blowing your nose

-Food
+Preparing food

-- Always ensure good hand hygiene - The most important instructions for safely processing food are always clearly displayed in the kitchen. - Work with clean kitchen equipment in a clean working environment - Heat raw ingredients to at least 75°C in the core - Store chilled products in the refrigerator immediately after delivery or purchase

--Packaging that is damaged or has a short expiration date will be returned to the store

--Store refrigerated products below 7°C

-- Remove products from the refrigerator as shortly as possible before use - Throw away refrigerated products that have been out of the refrigerator for more than thirty minutes - Check the expiration date before use - Provide children with their own tableware for each meal
+- Always ensure good hand hygiene - The most important instructions for safely processing food are always clearly displayed in the kitchen. - Work with clean kitchen equipment in a clean working environment - Heat raw ingredients to at least 75°C in the core - Store chilled products in the refrigerator immediately after delivery or purchase - Packaging that is damaged or has a short expiration date will be returned to the store - Store refrigerated products below 7°C - Remove products from the refrigerator as shortly as possible before use - Throw away refrigerated products that have been out of the refrigerator for more than thirty minutes - Check the expiration date before use - Provide children with their own tableware for each meal - Label open packages with opening date - -See also HappyKids' nutritional policy for more information about nutrition, for example storing and preparing breast milk.

-Children visit the toilet
+Children visiting the toilet